 Zero mile markers and kilometre zero markers look different around the world.

-Point zero markers can look different, and some in different shapes and sizes.
+Point zero markers can look different, some in different shapes and sizes.

-While Paris’s marker is a discreet, rather plain bronze stone slab in the ground, they come in all shapes and sizes.
+While the Point Zero Paris marker is a discreet, plain bronze stone slab in the ground, milestone markers can come in all shapes and sizes.

 Zero Milestone Marker monument in Washington D.C.

-On the south side of the White House in Washington, D.C. is a granite zero mile marker monument installed in 1920, which isn’t actually the zero mile marker for any roads.
+On the south side of the White House in Washington, D.C., sits a granite zero mile marker monument installed in 1920, which isn’t actually the zero mile marker for any roads.
 It’s purely symbolic.

-Prior to 1920, the Jefferson Pier stone, erected in 1801 next to the Washington monument, was used as a zero marker point from which distances were determined in Washington DC.
+Before 1920, the Jefferson Pier stone, erected in 1801 next to the Washington Monument, was used as a zero marker point from which distances were determined in Washington, DC.

 Incidentally, the man who designed the Jefferson Pier Stone was a Parisian-born man named Pierre Charles l’Enfant.
 He originally went to America to fight in the Revolutionary War.
 Much of the capitals design is based on L’enfant’s plans.;